sontv1003/best-picture/trunk/wp-content/plugins/wp-socializer/readme.txt

 == Upgrade Notice ==

-Version 2.4.x is a recommended upgrade to get all the latest social bookmarking and sharing buttons available in the Internet.
-Various bugs are fixed and the admin UI is completely changed for easy use.
+Version 2.4.9.8 is a recommended upgrade to get all the latest social bookmarking and sharing buttons available in the Internet.
+Various bugs are fixed.
+Please dont ignore to update to it.

 == Credits ==